 We’re delighted to welcome Mike May to our advisory board.
 Mike is a world renowned weed expert and his breadth of knowledge and passion will drive Weedingtech forward, meaning we can support our clients more effectively than ever.

 Mike spent 16 years working at the Weed Research Organization, working on a wide range of topics and treatments.
 Mike was then hired by the Morley Research Centre to lead their work on sugar beet and the farm environment development.
 After 13 years, Mike was approached by Rothamsted’s Broom Barn Research Centre to lead weed control and technology transfer for the sugar beet crop and was subsequently made deputy director.
 He Led Broom’s Barn’s input to the government’s Farmscale Evaluations of GM Crops in collaboration with CEH (Centre for Ecology and Hydrology), Game Conservancy, SCRI (Scottish Crops Research Institute) and Rothamsted.
-Mike has subsequently had taken on the role as a global consultant, continuing his work as one of the predominant work experts in sugar beet, whilst advising on a broad range of weed control issues and solutions.
+Mike has subsequently taken on the role as a global consultant, continuing his work as one of the predominant work experts in sugar beet, whilst advising on a broad range of weed control issues and solutions.

 Mike has Authored over 250 papers, including 23 fully refereed.
-He’s presented to growers, advisers, scientists and others – typically 30 to 50 meetings per year since 1984 in UK and overseas.
-He’s a member of IIRB (International Sugar Beet Research Institute) and its weed control group since 1984 and has good links with sugar beet and weed research worldwide.
+He’s presented to growers, advisers, scientists and others – typically 30 to 50 meetings per year since 1984 in the UK and overseas.
+He’s been a member of IIRB (International Sugar Beet Research Institute) and its weed control group since 1984 and has good links with sugar beet and weed research worldwide.
 Mike’s also an Honorary member of the AAB (Association of Applied Biologists) and a Trustee of Felix Cobbald Agricultural Trust.